n0kovo/awesome-password-cracking/README.md

 A curated list of awesome tools, research, papers and other projects related to password cracking and password security.

-### Contributing

-[Guidelines](https://github.com/narkopolo/awesome-password-cracking/blob/master/CONTRIBUTING.md) tweaked and adapted from `awesome-devenv` – thanks!
+Read the [guidelines](https://github.com/narkopolo/awesome-password-cracking/blob/master/CONTRIBUTING.md) before contributing!
 In short:

 - List is alphabetically sorted
+- If in doubt, use [awesome-lint](https://github.com/sindresorhus/awesome-lint)
 - If you think an item shouldn't be here [open an issue](https://github.com/narkopolo/awesome-password-cracking/issues/new)